 The ark was the only means of escape and there was only one door to enter the ark (6:16).
 Jesus used the analogy of the door to stress the fact that He is the only entrance into the Kingdom of God.
 Jesus said, "I am the door; if anyone enters through Me, he will be saved, and will go in and out and find pasture" (John 10:9).
 Again He stressed, "I am the way, and the truth, and the life; no one comes to the Father but through Me" (14:6).
 The Apostle Peter proclaimed, "And there is salvation in no one else; for there is no other name under heaven that has been given among men by which we must be saved" (Acts 4:12).
 All may come, but they have to come through the only door of salvation.

 Once Noah and his family got into the ark they were perfectly safe.
 They were the only ones to escape (Genesis 7:1).
 God was in the ark with them.
 There were no causalities.
-They were all perfectly safe––Noah, his family and the animals.
-A year later we are told in 8:18–19, "So Noah went out, and his sons and his wife and his sons’ wives with him.
+They were all perfectly safe.
+Noah, his family and the animals were save in the ark.
+A year later we are told in 8:18-19, "So Noah went out, and his sons and his wife and his sons' wives with him.
 Every beast, every creeping thing, and every bird, everything that moves on the earth, went out by their families from the ark."
 Regarding our own salvation Jesus said to his disciples, "My sheep hear My voice, and I know them, and they follow Me; and I give eternal life to them, and they will never perish; and no one will snatch them out of My hand.
-My Father, who has given them to Me, is greater than all; and no one is able to snatch them out of the Father’s hand.
-I and the Father are one" (John 10:27–30).
-Jesus is in the ark and it can not sink.
+My Father, who has given them to Me, is greater than all; and no one is able to snatch them out of the Father's hand.
+I and the Father are one" (John 10:27-30).
+Jesus is in the ark and it cannot sink.
 When we are in the ship with Jesus, we will never sink.